1. Northwestern University

 To become a special education instructor, you would need to have a bachelor's or master's degree in special education.
 You would also need to complete a teaching internship in a special education classroom, pass state-required tests for special education teachers, and obtain a teaching license.
 If you have the skill, passion, and patience to teach special education students, you can expect to earn about $23.77 an hour or roughly $49,434 a year.

 There are certain skills that many special education instructors have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed interpersonal skills, communication skills and patience.
+We discovered that a lot of resumes listed communication skills, patience and resourcefulness.

 If you're interested in becoming a special education instructor, one of the first things to consider is how much education you need.
 We've determined that 63.8% of special education instructors have a bachelor's degree.
 In terms of higher education levels, we found that 21.9% of special education instructors have master's degrees.
 Even though most special education instructors have a college degree, it's possible to become one with only a high school degree or GED.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a special education instructor can determine their career goals through the career progression.
 For example, they could start out with a role such as special education teacher, progress to a title such as lead teacher and then eventually end up with the title education director.

 What Am I Worth?

 There are several types of special education instructor, including: